Yampa River Fund

 Northwest Colorado plays host to one of the most crucial water sources in the state: the Yampa River.
 The Yampa is the last relatively free-flowing major river in the Colorado River Basin.
-It is central to the people and wildlife in the Valley for everything from local agriculture to towns like Steamboat Springs to outdoor activities and the businesses that rely on tourism.
+It is central to the people and wildlife in the Yampa River Valley for everything from local agriculture and supplying water to towns like Steamboat Springs to outdoor activities and the businesses that rely on tourism.

 Like many rivers in the region, the Yampa has been negatively impacted by rising temperatures and increased drought.
 The changing climate has decreased water flow and increased water temperatures.
 Last summer for the first time in history, there was a “call” on the river—water levels in the lower Yampa were so low that users upstream had to reduce or stop their water usage.

 These trends will continue to adversely affect the Yampa for the foreseeable future, putting both the health of the river and the local economy at risk.

 Fortunately, The Nature Conservancy, in a new partnership with a diverse coalition of organizations, has plans to keep the Yampa running strong for decades to come.
 The Yampa River Fund is a collaborative effort that will establish a long-term endowment for this Colorado waterway that so many rely upon.